 Thank you for choosing to camp with us.

-In these difficult times we have made changes to our operations to meet the criteria set out by the Public Health Authority.
-Please respect our staff and the guidelines that we need to follow to meet the cleaning and sanitizing criteria.
+In these difficult times we continue to modify our operations to meet the criteria set out by the Public Health Authority.
+Please respect our staff and the guidelines that we need to follow to meet the operational, cleaning and sanitizing criteria.
 This is for your protection and our staff’s protection.
-Occupancy guidelines are also in place for the pool and many of our buildings.
+Occupancy guidelines are also in place for many of our buildings.
 Let’s all be nice to each other and please understand that we have implemented the following recommendations to keep everyone safe.

-- Washrooms, showers & laundry facilities are open, but we highly recommend you use your own whenever possible.
+- Some locations still have washrooms, showers & laundry facilities open, but we highly recommend you use your own RV unit whenever possible.